-Most people agree that self-care is a necessary ingredient for good health, but the popular concept isn’t without critics.
-In this article, we’ll explore the self-care paradox and examine some of the contradictory perspectives surrounding it.
+Most people agree that self-care is essential for good health, but some have argued that toxic self-care may be undermining efforts to make self-care more mainstream.
+In this article, we’ll explore the self-care paradox and examine some of the conflicting perspectives surrounding it.

 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.